Cooliniau/WerehogRD/1 - Werehog Concepts/Cooliniau/Additional Files/[ini-Update1]_Foreign-Input-Theory-All-Combos.md

 - <u>Foreign Input Combos</u>

-  - Double Kick to Wild Whirl Were-hammer
+  - Rolling Kick to Wild Whirl Were-hammer

     - X-Y-(A)

-  - Donkey Kick to Wild Whirl Were-hammer
+  - Egg Scrambler to Wild Whirl Were-hammer

     - XX-YY(A)

-  - Double Axle to Wild Whirl Were-hammer
+  - Wereclap to Wild Whirl Were-hammer

     - XXX-Y(A)